 Utilizing modified Fibonacci scale in WSJF calculations

-• Scalability: The modified Fibonacci scale offers a scalable approach to assigning weights to factors like user value and time criticality in WSJF calculations.
+• Scalability: The modified Fibonacci scale offers a scalable approach to assigning weights to user value and time criticality in WSJF calculations.
 By using a modified Fibonacci scale, teams can introduce more granularity and precision in evaluating task priorities, ensuring that they accurately reflect the relative importance of different tasks.

-Common Misconceptions and FAQs
+Common Misconceptions

 Debunking Myths Around WSJF in Agile and Its Applicability